 What to do when you get a flat tire

-A flat tire isn’t a reason to panic, but you need to act quickly and deliberately.
+A flat tire isn’t a reason to panic, but you must act quickly and deliberately.
 Slow down, flash your emergency lights, and pull over as soon as possible.
-Find a spot with plenty of space, both for your safety and out of courtesy to others on the road.
-You’ll need time and room to work for fixing a flat tire.
-If you get a flat tire on a highway, it’s essential to avoid slamming on your brakes.
-Keep a slow but steady speed until you can pull over to the shoulder or exit.
+Find a flat spot with plenty of space, for your safety and out of courtesy to others on the road.
+You’ll need time and room to fix a flat tire.
+If you get a flat tire on a highway, avoid slamming on your brakes.
+Keep steady speed until you can pull over to the shoulder or exit.
 Learn more about driving on the highway.

 - If the vehicle is on a hill, block or wedge the flat tire to avoid slipping.
 Take out your spare tire, tools, and car jack.
 Learn more about how to use a car jack.

 - Loosen the lug nuts on the flat tire and place the jack below the frame.
 Lift the car with the jack.